 A radioactive form of strontium may kill some cancer cells.
 This type of strontium is not available in dietary supplements.

-diarrhea, and headache in some people.
-But there's not enough information to know if the form of strontium contained in dietary supplements is safe.
+There's not enough information to know if the form of strontium contained in dietary supplements is safe.

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit the FDA MedWatch website or call 1-800-FDA-1088.